 What can you do to make your business thrive?
 You are young and driven and can afford to take risks.
 So do so!
 Go ahead and build up a startup company for yourself.
 No, you are not going to be crazy-successful in the first year.

-Don’t yet go dreaming about fancy offices, a super-fast car and loads of money.
+Don’t yet go dreaming about fancy offices, a super-fast car, and loads of money.
 You will shell out more than you make, as your wallet is what the company will survive on.
-Being an entrepreneur means that you manage all your expenses when there is a minimal inflow of money and a maximum outflow.
+Being an entrepreneur means managing all your expenses when there is a minimal inflow of money and a maximum outflow.

 The big question that arises now is: